Prateek212005/FWI-Prediction/PrateekKhese_milestone_1/PrateekKhese_milestone_1/FWI_Predictor/README.md

-# Milestone 1 – Jami Gayatri
+# Milestone 1 – Prateek Khese

 This folder contains all the required files for Milestone 1 of the FWI Prediction project.